 Pension Benefits - Retirement benefits are paid from the Plan to covered MTA Metro-North Railroad, MTA Staten Island Railway and post - 1987 MTA Long Island Rail Road employees as service retirement allowances or early retirement allowances.
 A participant is eligible for a service retirement allowance upon termination if the participant satisfied both age and service requirement.
-A participant is eligible for a service retirement allowance upon termination if the participant is eligible for an early retirement allowance upon termination if the participant satisfied both age and service requirements.
-A participant is eligible for an early retirement allowance upon termination if the participant satisfied both age and service requirements.
-A participant is eligible for an early retirement allowance upon termination if the participant satisfied both age soft credited service.
+A participant is eligible for a service retirement allowance upon termination if the participant satisfied both age and service requirements.
+A participant is eligible for an early retirement allowance upon termination if the participant has attained age 55 and completed at least 10 years of credited service.
 Terminated participants with 5 or more years of credited service are eligible for a deferred vested benefit.
 Deferred vested benefits are payable on an unreduced basis on the first day of the month following the participant's 62nd birthday.